 Does AME Produce Much Cash Relative To Its Debt?

-AME’s debt levels have fallen from US$2.40b to US$2.15b over the last 12 months , which is made up of current and long term debt.
-With this reduction in debt, AME currently has US$557.69m remaining in cash and short-term investments for investing into the business.
-On top of this, AME has generated cash from operations of US$872.39m in the last twelve months, resulting in an operating cash to total debt ratio of 40.65%, indicating that AME’s debt is appropriately covered by operating cash.
-This ratio can also be interpreted as a measure of efficiency as an alternative to return on assets.
-In AME’s case, it is able to generate 0.41x cash from its debt capital.
+Over the past year, AME has ramped up its debt from US$2.2b to US$2.7b – this includes long-term debt.
+With this increase in debt, AME's cash and short-term investments stands at US$368m to keep the business going.
+On top of this, AME has produced cash from operations of US$944m in the last twelve months, resulting in an operating cash to total debt ratio of 35%, indicating that AME’s debt is appropriately covered by operating cash.

-With current liabilities at US$1.18b, the company has been able to meet these obligations given the level of current assets of US$2.02b, with a current ratio of 1.71x.
-Usually, for Electrical companies, this is a suitable ratio since there’s sufficient cash cushion without leaving too much capital idle or in low-earning investments.
+With current liabilities at US$1.0b, it seems that the business has been able to meet these obligations given the level of current assets of US$1.9b, with a current ratio of 1.91x.
+The current ratio is the number you get when you divide current assets by current liabilities.
+For Electrical companies, this ratio is within a sensible range since there's a sufficient cash cushion without leaving too much capital idle or in low-earning investments.

 Although AME’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet obligations which means its debt is being efficiently utilised.
-Since there is also no concerns around AME’s liquidity needs, this may be its optimal capital structure for the time being.
-Keep in mind I haven’t considered other factors such as how AME has been performing in the past.
-You should continue to research AMETEK to get a better picture of the large-cap by looking at:
+Since there is also no concerns around AME's liquidity needs, this may be its optimal capital structure for the time being.
+I admit this is a fairly basic analysis for AME's financial health.
+Other important fundamentals need to be considered alongside.
+I suggest you continue to research AMETEK to get a better picture of the large-cap by looking at: